freenas/freenas-docs/userguide/storage.rst

 Encryption
 ^^^^^^^^^^

-.. note:: The encryption facility used by %brand% is designed to protect against physical theft of the disks.
+.. note:: The encryption facility used by %brand% is designed to protect against physical theft and removal of disks, and to permit secure wiping.
 It is not designed to protect against unauthorized software access.
 Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data is stored on the system.

 %brand% supports
 `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__